CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly identifies the domain (GitLab CI/CD), lists specific capabilities (multi-stage workflows, caching, distributed runners), and provides explicit trigger guidance via a 'Use when' clause.
-It uses proper third-person voice and includes natural keywords that users would employ when seeking help with GitLab pipelines.
+This is a strong skill description that clearly identifies the domain (GitLab CI/CD), lists specific capabilities (multi-stage workflows, caching, distributed runners), and includes an explicit 'Use when' clause with natural trigger terms.
+It uses proper third-person voice and is concise without being vague.

 DimensionReasoningScore